Gas diffusion electrode: Principle

-GDEs are used in fuel cells, where oxygen and hydrogen react at the gas diffusion electrodes, to form water, while converting the chemical bond energy into electrical energy.
+In fuel cells, GDEs enable the reaction of oxygen and hydrogen to form water, while simultaneously converting the chemical bond energy into electrical energy.
 Usually the catalyst is fixed in a porous foil, so that the liquid and the gas can interact.
-Besides these wetting characteristics, the gas diffusion electrode must, of course, offer an optimal electric conductivity, in order to enable an electron transport with low ohmic resistance.
+Besides these wetting characteristics, the gas diffusion electrode must offer an optimal electric conductivity, in order to enable an electron transport with low ohmic resistance.

-An important prerequisite for the operation of gas diffusion electrodes is that both the liquid and the gaseous phase coexist in the pore system of the electrodes which can be demonstrated with the Young–Laplace equation:
+An important prerequisite for the operation of GDEs is that both the liquid and the gaseous phase coexist in the pore system of the electrodes which can be demonstrated with the Young–Laplace equation:

-The gas pressure p is in relation with the liquid in the pore system over the pore radius r, the surface tension γ of the liquid and the contact angle Θ. This equation is to be taken as a guide for determination because there are too many unknown, or difficult to achieve, parameters.
-When the surface tension is considered, the difference in surface tension of the solid and the liquid have to be taken into account.
+The gas pressure p is in relation to the liquid in the pore system over the pore radius r, the surface tension γ of the liquid and the contact angle θ.
+This equation is to be taken as a guide for determination because there are too many unknown, or difficult to achieve, parameters.
+When the surface tension is considered, the difference in surface tension between the solid and the liquid has to be taken into account.
 But the surface tension of catalysts such as platinum on carbon or silver are hardly measurable.
 The contact angle on a flat surface can be determined with a microscope.
-A single pore, however, cannot be examined so it is necessary to determine the pore system of an entire electrode.
-Thus in order to create an electrode area for liquid and gas, the path can be chosen to create different pore radius r, or to create different wetting angles Θ.
+A single pore, however, cannot be examined, so it is necessary to determine the pore system of an entire electrode.
+Thus in order to create an electrode area for liquid and gas, the path can be chosen to create different pore radii r, or to create different wetting angles θ.